-“It was a category not really represented to the extent of Scotch and American,” says Ciarán Ó Dubhthaigh, on why he decided to open Irish Whiskey bar The Sun Tavern in London.
+“Irish whiskey was never really a category represented to the extent of Scotch and American whiskey,” says Ciarán Ó Dubhthaigh, who reopened Bethnal Green-based Irish whiskey bar The Sun Tavern in 2014.
 “Along with the renaissance happening in Ireland, it all felt very current and something to shout about.
-We are getting back to what we are decent at — making the world’s number one drink!
+The Irish are getting back to what we are decent at — making the world’s number one drink!”

-“It is different from any other spirit in the sense that it was the initial spirit to become whiskey as we know it today – while at the same time being very diverse and approachable.
+“Irish whiskey is different from any other spirit because it was the initial spirit to become whiskey as we know it today,” reveals Ó Dubhthaigh.
+“But, at the same time, it is very diverse and approachable.
 It’s the people’s drink, and they find it very approachable — the range and the stories.
 There is an Irish whiskey for everyone — you just need to discover it!”

-It is the fastest growing spirit in the world
+Irish whisky is the fastest growing spirit in the world

-“And diversity and innovation in the industry is making it more popular than ever,” he continues.
-“Whether it’s new products from established brands or new producers hitting the market, diversity will only make the Irish whiskey category more accessible around the world and that’s something to be celebrated.”
+“It resonates with consumers,” says Colum Egan of Bushmills.
+“And diversity and innovation in the industry is making it more popular than ever.
+Whether it’s new products from established brands or new producers hitting the market, diversity will only make the Irish whiskey category more accessible around the world and that’s something to be celebrated.”

 “And who doesn’t love the Irish?” adds Jameson’s Ronan Collins.
 “At the heart of Irish culture is its people, who are internationally known for being welcoming, warm and funny — even if I do say so myself.
 And, once tasted, Irish whiskey is the same!”